-Once the application is installed and running, the user interface for the MainActivity class will appear within the emulator:
+Once the application is installed and running, the user interface for the first fragment will appear within the emulator:

 In the event that the activity does not automatically launch, check to see if the launch icon has appeared among the apps on the emulator.
 If it has, simply click on it to launch the application.
-Once the run process begins, the Run and Logcat tool windows will become available.
+Once the run process begins, the Run tool window will become available.
 The Run tool window will display diagnostic information as the application package is installed and launched.
 Figure 4-7 shows the Run tool window output from a successful application launch: